Emperorolivia/LITA_CAPSTONE_PROJECT/README.md

 - Filters
 ---------------
 ## Data Sourcing
-This data (LITA_Capstone_Dataset) was gotten from LITA_Incubator LMS on CANVAS. it was then saved into my excel workbook before i converted it to a **csv file** in-other for it to be imported into my SQL. on my Power BI, it was imported from my excel workbook.
+This data (LITA_Capstone_Dataset) was gotten from LITA_Incubator LMS on CANVAS. it was then saved into my excel workbook before it was converted  into a **csv file** in-other for it to be imported into my SQL. on my Power BI, it was imported from my excel workbook.

 It contains two sheets/tables